0-mostafa-rezaee-0/Resume_CV_ATS-Friendly/README.md

    * List acronyms once with the long form: "Natural Language Processing (**NLP**).".

 7. **File Naming Convention**
-   * `Lastname_Firstname_TargetRole.docx`
+   * `Lastname_Firstname_TargetRole.pdf`
-     *Example:* `Rezaee_Mostafa_ML_Engineer.docx`
+     *Example:* `Rezaee_Mostafa_ML_Engineer.pdf`

 8. **Final QA Checklist (60 seconds)**
-   1. Open in **Notepad**—all text should appear in the correct order.
+   1. Open in **Adobe Reader** and try to select/copy text—all text should be selectable.
    2. Run a quick scan with Jobscan or Resume Worded; fix any missing keywords.
-   3. Confirm file size ≤ 500 KB (embedded fonts increase size slightly).
+   3. Confirm file size ≤ 500 KB.
-   4. Re-save; do **not** alter styling after embedding fonts.
+   4. Test PDF text extraction with a free online PDF-to-text converter to simulate ATS parsing.

-Apply these eight rules verbatim and your résumé will render identically on any recruiter's screen, remain perfectly parsable by every major Applicant Tracking System, and present a crisp, modern aesthetic suited to tech or start-up roles.
+Apply these eight rules verbatim and your résumé will render identically on any recruiter's screen, remain perfectly parsable by every major Applicant Tracking System, and present a crisp, professional aesthetic suited to tech or start-up roles.

 # 6. Contact Information